archesproject/arches-koop/README.md

 }
 ```

+With the server running at localhost:8080, an example layer URL would be: http://localhost:8080/arches/consultations/application_areas/FeatureServer/5

+In this example: “consultations” is the host name, “application_areas” is the layer name, and 5 indicates the geometry type (MultiPolygon)

+The geometry type options are as follows:
+- 0: Point
+- 1: LineString
+- 2: Polygon
+- 3: MultiPoint
+- 4: MultiLineString
+- 5: MultiPolygon

 ### Dev Server

 This project by default uses the [Koop CLI](https://github.com/koopjs/koop-cli) to set up the dev server.
 You can start the server by running: